-Writing in two previous blogs about hurricanes, “Hurricanes And The Country House” and “Storms Affecting Your Budget“, I received inspiration from local stories that covered the aftermath of Hurricane Michael, a Category 5 super storm which devastated Gulf Coast communities in the month of October, 2018.
+While writing two previous blogs about hurricanes, “Hurricanes And The Country House” and “Storms Affecting Your Budget“, I received inspiration from local stories that covered the aftermath of Hurricane Michael, a Category 5 super storm which devastated Gulf Coast communities in the month of October, 2018.
 We were also impacted by the high winds as well going over the top of our house, but that particular weather event only caused a power outage for about 48 hours or so.
 We were fortunate to have no damage to our house, property, or vehicles parked outside.
-Our neighbors weren’t so fortunate.
+Our neighbors weren’t so lucky.
 A tree fell and took out their overhead power line.

-Except for the lack of capable cooking equipment, I felt we were pretty well prepared.
-But some of my preparedness depended on luck (or divine blessings if you value faith in the Almighty).
-Things could have taken a turn for the worse if fate so chose to move in that direction for us.
+Except for the lack of an oven and cooktop, I felt we were pretty well prepared.
+However, I must admit some of my preparedness depended on a favorable outcome (or divine blessings if you value faith in the Almighty).
+Things could have taken a turn for the worse if fate so chose to move the storm directly towards us.

 Knowledge is an important factor in survival tactics.
-The more you have to help you through a disastrous event, the better chance of your getting through it unscathed, or with minimal impact on your life or living conditions.
-Most people fail to heed this type of advice and as a result they wind up dead, severely injured, or in a decidedly compromised environment with few options left when the storm is over.
+The more you apply proper strategies to help get you through a disastrous event, the better chance of you making it through unscathed, or with minimal impact on your life or living conditions.
+Many people fail to heed the proper types of advice that is provided for them and either wind up dead, severely injured, or situated in a decidedly compromised environment with few options left when the storm is over.

 What If The Electrical Power Is Gone?

 I have been through so many hurricanes and tropical storms, I have become used to the inevitable fact that I am going to lose power.
 Since we stock a lot of frozen foods in a freezer, and the refrigerator is usually pretty much full of food all the time, losing it scares me the most.
-Since we live in a severe weather prone area of the Florida Panhandle, we don’t even need a hurricane to take us out.
+Since we live in a severe weather prone area of the Florida Panhandle, we don’t even need a full blown hurricane to take our utilities out.

 I have a 23 year old generator that I purchase new through a rental company because I wanted to have the same type of reliable equipment for my use that they provided for their customers.
 Along with the many jobs I used it for on construction projects, it has saved my bacon through numerous storms when the power lines to my house went dead.
 In all that time, I only took it in to be serviced once, and that was when I let it sit idle for so long that the old stale gas clogged the fuel lines and I needed to have the whole thing checked out.

 If all this sounds silly, it’s because I have learned to take care of the tools and equipment that take care of me.
 During that last hurricane, I started it up around 11:00 am each morning and let it run until 11:00 pm at night.
-Since we were not using any electrical apparatus while sleeping, nor opening or closing the refrigerator/freezers during that time, the plan worked to perfection and all the food survived the ordeal.
+Since we were not using any electrical gadgets while sleeping, nor opening or closing the refrigerator/freezer doors during that time, the plan worked to perfection and all the food survived the ordeal.

 Why Am I Telling You This?